 Shameless Plug.
 Straight Forward!
 McAtee & Associates can optimize a 1098-T (or lack of) into maximum Education Credits.
 Speaking of maximizing, if you spent some money in 2019 for energy improvements, Getting Paid to Reduce Your Carbon Footprint – Residential Energy Credits, we can optimize that as well.

 firstname.lastname@example.org OR 727-327-1999.

-Check back here next week for a new and entertaining blog.
-And be sure to like us on Facebook and follow us on Twitter; for whatever it is we’ll be posting.
+Be sure to check back here next when we will have blogged about something else.
+And like us on Facebook and follow us on Twitter; for whatever it is we’ll be posting.